Ayush1325/blog/content/blog/post31.md

 {{ image(src="/images/post31/microblocks_ide.webp")}}

+# Future

+The PRs for all the required changes are already open for [Arduino module for Zephyr](https://github.com/zephyrproject-rtos/gsoc-2022-arduino-core) and [Zephyr](https://www.zephyrproject.org/).
+I will also try to get support merged to upstream microblocks which should allow much easier porting of microblocks to Zephyr supported boards in the future.

+I will also be writing more posts regarding Arduino API support for beagleconnect freedom, which is already in a pretty good state.

 # Conclusion
 There are still a lot of bugs, so feel free to open [issues](https://openbeagle.org/ayush1325/smallvm/-/issues).
 I will also write more articles regarding Arduino API support for Beagleconnect Freedom.